garden-io/garden/docs/reference/providers/local-kubernetes.md

       # performant, but we're opting to keep it optional until it's enabled by default in Docker.
       enableBuildKit: false

+    # Configuration options for the `kaniko` build mode.
+    kaniko:
+      # Change the kaniko image (repository/image:tag) to use when building in kaniko mode.
+      image: 'gcr.io/kaniko-project/executor:debug-v0.23.0'

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: